Understanding Material Safety Data Sheets (MSDS)

 Basic Concepts

-What is an MSDS?
+What is an SDS?

-An MSDS is a standardized document required by government regulations that contains comprehensive information about a particular chemical substance.
+An SDS is a standardized document required by government regulations that contains comprehensive information about a particular chemical substance.
 It outlines the chemical's physical and chemical properties, potential health hazards, safe handling procedures, emergency response measures, and more.

-Sections of an MSDS
+Sections of an SDS

 - Section 1: Identification (chemical name, synonyms, manufacturer)